kubedb/docs/docs/guides/oracle/reconfigure/reconfigure.md

 #### Verify the new configuration is working

-If everything goes well, `KubeDB` Enterprise operator will update the `configSecret` of the `Oracle` object.
+If everything goes well, `KubeDB` Enterprise operator will update the `configuration.secretName` of the `Oracle` object.

 Let's wait for `OracleOpsRequest` to be `Successful`: